marszhhx/Keelworks_ISD_Backend/README.md

 npm run dev <br>
 This will start the Node/Express backend using nodemon.
 Access the application at http://localhost:3000.

+Note: Sequelize will use a local automated database called sqlite3 in development mode.

 ### Production Mode

 To build and run the application in production mode, use the following commands